apache/ws-wss4j/THREAT-MODEL.md

   `SIG_SUBJECT_CERT_CONSTRAINTS`.** Any cert any CA in the truststore issued is admitted *(documented:
   `src/site/asciidoc/best_practice.adoc`)*.
+- **Accepting a SAML assertion without stating which audience the service will accept.** `SamlAssertionWrapper.checkAudienceRestrictions` returns without checking anything when the supplied list is empty, and it is empty unless the caller sets it — there is no configuration tag, only `RequestData.setAudienceRestrictions` and `WSSSecurityProperties.setAudienceRestrictions`.
+Any assertion the configured issuer signed is then accepted, including one minted for a different service.
+Apache CXF sets the list by default for SOAP endpoints, to the request URL and the service QName, so this bites a deployment that drives the WSS4J engine itself *(documented:
+  `src/site/asciidoc/best_practice.adoc` §"Restrict the audience of a SAML assertion")*.
 - **Re-enabling RSA v1.5 (`ALLOW_RSA15_KEY_TRANSPORT_ALGORITHM=true`)
   for interop with a legacy peer.** Re-introduces the Bleichenbacher oracle path even though WSS4J's own defense exists.